raffaine/collective/README.md

 ## Technical Specification

 Alright, How?
 By the usage of Contracts and DAOs its awful clear that this has something to do with Blockchain.
-Yes, that is correct, but right now I have no idea on how to make that happen.
+Yes, that is correct, but right now I have no idea on how to make that happen ... well, I have some ideas, but very little practice on the tech and some stuff may be increadibly hard to impractical to do on Blockchains.

 Also, there are a few UIs needed for interaction with the system, and some really good WitchCraft to make a decent Contract/Task modeller for non-tech folks to be able to break down Economic segments into DAOs and Contracts.
+Also, weareables and other small devices are great for simplifying some of the interactions described.

 There is no need for this to run on an existing CryptoCoin, it could certainly operate on a different coin in a more closed system, the Common Fund also operating as the Reserve and giving monetary foundation to the Community.
 Also, Mining is not technically needed, neither is Proof of Work, the most important trait of the Blockchain is the Consensus Mechanism and if some low energy alternative is available, it should be considered.